Esthetics and Spa Therapy

 Part 7: Body Treatments, Hot & Cold / Mud / Clay / Seaweed / Spot Treatments

 This Esthetic / Spa Therapy course is delivered online via video training.
 You will study from the textbooks provided, then log into the course site to complete the required exams.
 This comprehensive program will ensure you will learn all that is required to become a Professional Esthetician / Spa Therapist.
 Model waivers are included as a download so you can gain your practical experience.
 Many of our students have found a Salon/Spa of their choice to offer their services as an apprentice to gain hands on training.
-Mirage is a Registered Trade School with the Department of Education In BC, Canada.
+This program has been approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills and Training.
 We use the Internationally Recognized Milady Textbook for this course.
 Please check with your local governing body to ensure Canadian Credentials are accepted.

 Contact Phone: 855-590-6150